Robert M. Montague Jr.: Retirement

 After retirement, Montague founded R.M.
 Montague and Associates.
-He also became the executive director of Special Olympics International, which oversaw a $150 million sports program for mentally retarded persons.
+He also became the executive director of Special Olympics International, which oversaw a $150 million sports program for intellectually disabled persons.
 He had also worked as head of the Joseph P. Kennedy Jr. Foundation.

 Personal life

 Montague was married to Christa Montague.
-The couple had three children, David, John, and Jeanie.
-He died of cancer on October 11, 1996, at Walter Reed Army Medical Center.
+He and his first wife, Margaret Crowell, had three children, David, John, and Jeanie.
+He died of cancer on October 11, 1996, aged 71, at Walter Reed Army Medical Center.